Aristocracy (class): Early modern aristocracy

+Modern aristocracy

+Despite their decline in the 19th and 20th centuries, aristocrats and gentry remained influential, adapting to modernization as industrialization and democracy eroded traditional claims to privilege.
+Their response to these changes played a crucial role in shaping the broader transformation of European society.

+In modern European societies, the aristocracy has often coincided with the nobility, a specific class that arose in the Middle Ages, but the term "aristocracy" is sometimes also applied to other elites, and is used as a more general term when describing earlier and non-European societies.
+Aristocracy may be abolished within a country as the result of a revolution against them, such as the French Revolution.
+Revolutionary leaders, aiming to dismantle hierarchical structures, labeled even non-noble opponents as "aristocrats" in their push for a society without inherited privilege.

 Etymology

 The term aristocracy derives from the Greek ἀριστοκρατία (aristokratia from ἄριστος (aristos) 'excellent' and κράτος (kratos) 'power').
-The royals and the aristocrats or people from noble descent were called "Blue Bloods" in medieval times in English language.
 In most cases, aristocratic titles were and are hereditary.

 The term aristokratia was first used in Athens with reference to young citizens (the men of the ruling class) who led armies at the front line.
 Aristokratia roughly translates to "rule of the best born".
 Due to martial bravery being highly regarded as a virtue in ancient Greece, it was assumed that the armies were being led by "the best".
 This virtue was called arete (ἀρετή).
 Etymologically, as the word developed, it also produced a more political term: aristoi (ἄριστοι).
 The term aristocracy is a compound word stemming from the singular of aristoi, aristos (ἄριστος), and the Greek word for power, kratos (κράτος).

 From the ancient Greeks, the term passed to the European Middle Ages for a similar hereditary class of military leaders, often referred to as the nobility.
 As in Greece, this was a class of privileged men and women whose familial connections to the regional armies allowed them to present themselves as the most "noble" or "best" of society.